 Students looking to enrol in the undergraduate programs in the US or any other country go for SAT exams.
-Most of the colleges require the SAT score for admission in the undergraduate courses.
+Most of the colleges require the SAT score for admission in undergraduate courses.
 Additionally, many institutions also offer SAT scholarship money to the candidate depending upon their SAT score results.

-SAT exam analyses Mathematical, Writing and Critical Reading skills of the candidates.
+SAT exam analyses the Mathematical, Writing and Critical Reading skills of the candidates.
 According to the College Board, they check the skills learned by which candidates in their schools days.
 They measure the ability which is required for the academic success of the students in higher education.

-The College Board have not any prescribed any specific SAT eligibility criteria, candidates aged between 17-18 years usually take the sat exam for getting admission into colleges for undergraduate education, In other words, high school students choose to take SAT exam.
+The College Board have not prescribed any specific SAT eligibility criteria, candidates aged between 17-18 years usually take the sat exam for getting admission into colleges for undergraduate education, In other words, high school students choose to take SAT exam.
 If you need more clarity about the eligibility click here: SAT Exam Eligibility

 SAT syllabus contains the course the students have already studied in their school days.
 So if you are good at studies in school, there is less chance to face difficulty in preparing for the SAT Syllabus.
 Syllabus for SAT exam includes:

 You can get the detailed syllabus of each section on this link: SAT Syllabus